 Don't brush your charges aside simply because you have no prior history, or the offense isn't "serious."
 Anytime the State of Florida is charging you with a crime, it's serious.

-There are a number of case resolutions in South Florida criminal courts (Miami-Dade, Broward, and Palm Beach) that may be available to you.
+There are a number of case resolutions in Miami-Dade County criminal courts (Miami-Dade, Broward, and Palm Beach) that may be available to you.
 This is something that you should discuss with a criminal defense attorney.

 Programs such as Drug Court and Pretrial Intervention or Pretrial Diversion may be available.
 You may also want to ask about whether your case can be resolved with probation.
 You will also definitely want to see what legal remedies exist - suppression motions, motions to dismiss.
 There are a number of things that must be addressed when facing criminal charges.